Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 # Learning to Learn

 ### Projected Time
+About 90 minutes
+- 45 minutes of videos
+- 10 minutes for the Learning Style Quiz
+- 10 minutes for the Growth Mindset Quiz
+- 10 minutes for group activity
-45 - 60 minutes
+- 10 minutes for "Check for Understanding"

 ### Prerequisites
-"Expectations While at Techtonica" presentation
+"Expectations While at Techtonica" lesson

 ### Learning styles represented

 - See (videos and slides)
-- Hear (videos and lecture)
+- Hear (videos and class discussion)
-- Write (lab exercises)
+- Write (journal prompt to check for understanding)
+- Do (take 2 quizzes)

 ### Motivation
-Techtonica is an intensive learning program whose format is unlike a traditional classroom setting.
-It's important that students understand some common limiting beliefs about learning, and work to free themselves of these beliefs.
+Techtonica is an intensive learning program whose format puts emphasis on student-led learning, unlike a traditional classroom setting which emphasizes instructor-led learning.
+It's important that students understand some common limiting beliefs about learning, and work to free themselves of these beliefs to be more successful at Techtonica.

 ### Objective
 **Students will understand**:
 - Their own learning style(s)
 - How to fix new information in their minds
-- What the Growth Mindset is
+- What the Growth Mindset is and how to practice it

 ### Specific Things To Teach
 - The 4 learning styles: Auditory, Visual, Tactile, Writing